To follow the progress of our clearing & rebuilding work go to our Battery Diary

-The Friends of Poets’ Walk in co-operation with North Somerset Council are currently clearing this Wain’s Hill site in order to preserve the remains of this valuable heritage feature for the community to enjoy.
+The Friends of Poets’ Walk in co-operation with North Somerset Council have been clearing this Wain’s Hill site since 2016 in order to preserve the remains of this valuable heritage feature for the community to enjoy.
 The above photograph was taken pre 1900.

 A brief history